MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Experiments

 \subsubsection{\textbf{Cascaded Systems vs. End-to-End Models}}

-As shown in Table \ref{0970}, previous end-to-end models mainly showed a significant performance advantage only in the English direction, benefiting from end-to-end training with abundant $\text{S2TT}$ data aligned with English.
-However, their performance in non-English directions was often inferior to that of cascaded systems.
-Our method successfully demonstrates the full performance advantage of MLLMs, thereby setting a new comprehensive state-of-the-art performance across all nine representative source language directions.
+As shown in Table \ref{0970}, previous end-to-end models excelled primarily in English directions due to abundant English-aligned $\text{S2TT}$ data, but often underperformed compared to cascaded systems in non-English directions.
+Our method establishes a new comprehensive state-of-the-art across all nine representative source language directions.